Kasp100/NeonCode/README.md

 Constants are static fields in a class, non-reassignable, and immutable.
 Conventionally you make them all caps.

 > Beware that using constants makes your program less flexible.
-Sometimes a field is more effective.
+Sometimes a field is just as effective.

 ---